w3c/wai-curricula/content/content-author/clear-content.md

 * Short Answer Questions &mdash; Ask students about font types that provide a good reading experience.
 Assess how students identify font types that provide good reading experience.
 * Practical &mdash; Give students a piece of content.
 Ask them to make sure its visual appearance favors readability.
 Assess how students ensure sufficient contrast ratios, easy to read font sizes, and enough spacing to favor content readability.
+* Research &mdash; Ask students to research which font types are easier to read and understand.
+Assess how students research which font types are easier to read and understand.

 {% include excol.html type="end" %}